Arsenic-ATG/Awesome-Automations/README.md

 ---

-> who likes to do those useless ,old and time consuming tasks manually when you can automate them.
+> Who likes to do those useless ,old and time consuming tasks manually when you can automate them.

 This repository is full of python automations that will make some tedious daily tasks easier and faster.